raygun101/MarkupKit/README.md

 MarkupKit also provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup.
 These are discussed in more detail in a later section.

 ### LMTableView
 The `LMTableView` class supports the definition of statically-defined table content.
-It inherits the following factory methods from `UITableView`, which are used to create new table view instances in markup:
+It defines the following factory methods, which are used to create new table view instances in markup:

     + (LMTableView *)plainTableView;
     + (LMTableView *)groupedTableView;